 The restaurant delivery platform suffered from client onboarding obstacles and scalability problems for a fast-growing management and fulfillment platform in the restaurant delivery space.

-With only one developer available, Relay Delivery integrated Dwolla’s API for ACH in two weeks, cutting time spent performing manual payout processing tasks by 100% and reducing payouts processing costs by an estimated $1,200 per month.
+With only one developer available, Relay Delivery integrated Dwolla’s ACH API in two weeks, cutting time spent performing manual payout processing tasks by 100% and reducing payouts processing costs by an estimated $1,200 per month.

 Life Before Dwolla Was Manual